Skip to Main Content

 When crafting an appeal for these two audiences, your main goal should be to remind them about their past support, reiterate the impact they made as a donor, and invite them to get involved with your work again.
 Use your CRM data to plug in those bits of information with a personalized message.

-Writing a message to a SYBUNT can be tricky: It’s been more than a year since they’ve donated, so your goal should be to remind them of why they gave in the first place.
-Try referencing their last gift, sharing a brief update about how your community of donors made a difference since their last gift, and invite them to support your cause again.
-Your message to LYBUNTs can include more concrete information on what their donation helped accomplish in the past year.
-Express your appreciation for both groups’ support, and follow that with information on what their next donation can possibly achieve.
+Writing a message to a SYBUNT can be tricky: It’s been more than a year since they donated, so your goal should be to remind them of why they gave in the first place.
+Try referencing their last gift, sharing a brief update about how your community of donors made a difference since their last gift, and inviting them to support your cause again.

 Giving Levels and Donation Amounts

 There are potential donors out there that want to support your mission but have no idea how much they should donate to make an impact.
 That’s why it’s important to include suggested giving levels on your donation forms.
-Use your CRM to sort your constituents by previous donation amounts.
-If you can communicate what each donation amount will help your nonprofit achieve, even better!

 Your top donors should ideally receive a personal appeal from you or from someone on your staff.
 Hopefully, you have some insight into the communication preferences of your major donors—this can help guide how you format their appeal.
-Consider handwritten letters, phone calls, or in-person asks that thank your biggest donors for their past support, share details about what their gifts have made possible, and information about how you’ll use their future support.

-Be sure to always leave a blank option for donors who would prefer to give a different amount.
 That way, you avoid alienating donors who want to give but can’t afford your suggested giving levels.
 Maybe they’ll want to give even more than you suggest.

 Now You’re Ready To Craft Donor-Centric Year-End Appeals That Inform And Inspire!

 After determining your story and segmenting your appeal, put together a clear and convincing call to action.
 Emphasize how your donors as individuals can make a difference in your community, and include suggested giving amounts that make sense for your different donor segments.
-By sharing a heartwarming story, reiterating donors’ past impact, and sharing how their next gift will make a difference, you’ll have created a donor-centric appeal that inspires your supporters.